-When it comes to plant foods many people have false beliefs: they believe they will never be able to enjoy the foods they love again, or they will be chomping down like a rabbit on boring greens and salad for the est of their lives.
-This is far from the case, as I have been eating what I would roughly presume to be about a 98% plant based diet for the last 2 years and I can honestly say I have never felt like I have missed out on anything – EVER!
-In fact, if anything my diet is tastier than it was before, and I thoroughly look forward to every meal I have.
+When it comes to plant based foods many people have false beliefs about it all.
+They believe they’ll never again be able to enjoy the foods love; or they will be chomping down like a rabbit on boring greens and salad for the est of their lives.
+This is far from the case, as I have been eating what I would roughly say to be about a 98% plant based diet for the past 2 years and I can honestly say I have never felt like I have missed out on anything – ever!
+If anything, my diet is tastier than it was before and I thoroughly look forward to every meal I indulge in.

-Changing your diet so drastically forces you to think outside the box – to discover and try foods you may have never before eaten, and to find different ways of cooking.
-I can assure you, once you get used to your new way of eating you’ll probably never want to go back as you will feel so good.
+Changing your diet so drastically forces you to think outside the box, to discover and try foods you may have never before eaten, and to find different, new and interesting ways of cooking them, and once you get used to your new way of eating you’ll sure never want to go back as you will feel so good.

-It’s never been a better time to go plant based!
+It’s NEVER been a better time to begin this awesome lifestyle!

-Eating a plant based diet has quite literally never been more easy than it is right now.
+Eating a plant based diet has never been easier than it is right now.
 Whole supermarket sections, and even whole aisles are now being devoted to this new eating trend, and you can pretty much find a plant based replacement for any animal product.
-And the thing is, they actually taste great too!
-Not long ago the poor vegans of this world had very little choice but to go to specialist health shops and try in vain to be inspired by insipid, fake looking soya meats that let’s face it, tasted pretty rank.
+These days they actually taste great too, as not long ago the poor vegans of the world had very little choice but to go to specialist health shops and try in vain to be inspired by insipid, fake looking soya meats that let’s face it, tasted pretty rank.

-Now we have choices galore; tasty meat substitutes of sausages, burgers, chicken nuggets and many other plant based choices are everywhere we look.
-We have so many vegan cheeses, butters, and yogurts; and they also seem to be milking literally every single nut known to man.
-Oh yes, we really do have it easy and also very tasty, and it’s just set to get even better this upcoming year.
+Now we have choices galore, and tasty meat substitutes for sausages, burgers, chicken nuggets, and many other plant based choices are everywhere we look.
+We have so many vegan cheeses, butters and yogurts, and they also seem to be milking literally every single nut known to man so we have no problems on that front either.

-You can decipher which category a food comes mostly into by using this chart, and some foods naturally contain nutrients from more than one category.
-Quinoa is one example of this and is the only food that is actually a ‘complete’ food in itself, as it contains fats, protein, carbohydrate, fiber, AND nutrients – so be sure to eat lots of this awesome superfood on the plant based diet.
+You can decipher which category a food comes mostly into by using this chart.
+You will find that some foods may naturally contain nutrients from more than one category.
+Quinoa is one example of this, and is the only food that is actually a ‘complete’ food (and a complete protein) in itself as it contains fats, protein, carbohydrate, fiber, AND nutrients all rolled into one, so be sure to eat LOTS of this awesome superfood on the plant based diet.